- effectively capture the moment,

 No. Though there will be an adult at the Lenspiration booth at all times, adult supervision is not always possible between sessions when students are free to fulfil assignments.

 In addition to the required items, bring your typical photography gear and accessories like memory cards, batteries, battery chargers, camera bag, etc. You do not need to bring a tripod.
 It is recommended that you bring snacks and water (consumed as permitted by Exhibit Hall rules).

 Business-casual is expected for the role of event photographer.
 Modest dress is required—no tight clothing, midriff tops, mini-skirts, plunging necklines, or bare shoulders.
 Casual business attire is always appropriate.
 Knee-length or longer hemlines are recommended for ladies.
 Wear comfortable shoes, as photographers will be walking a lot.

-HEAV retains the perpetual right to use, print, and publish all images taken by the Photography Team.
+By registering for the Photography Team, you grant Lenspiration and HEAV the perpetual right to use, print, and publish for any purpose all images you submit during the Photography Team.

 Yes.
 As the photographer, you retain the copyright to all photos you take during the Photography Team, but like everyone else, you are under obligation to abide by commercial use publishing laws.
 To be safe, you will want to get written permission from all recognizable individuals and owners of recognizable property in a photo to use that photo beyond personal or artistic use.